-If you are in a rut, having the same fight over and over, therapy can help you change the script.
+If you are in a rut, having the same fight over and over, therapy can change the script.
 If you feel disconnected, a relationship counselor can provide practical ideas for finding one another again.

 After a major life change–-such as a new child, job loss or serious illness–counseling can be especially beneficial.

 Counseling isn’t always successful, of course.
 It is not an appropriate solution for domestic violence or drug/alcohol abuse, for example.

 Things can get worse before they get better, because you may be sharing information in therapy that you have not aired in a long time.
 Feelings may be raw.

-If you have been going to a therapist for couples for months, and your relationship is not improving, it is probably time for a different therapist.
+If you have been going to a therapist for couples for months, and your relationship is not improving, it is probably time for a different counselor for your union.